KelvinoKing/alx-higher_level_programming/0x15-javascript-web_jquery/README.md

 ***6-script.js*** -> *script that updates the text of the <header> element to New Header!!! when the user clicks on DIV#update_header*

 ***7-script.js*** -> *script that fetches the character name from this URL: https://swapi-api.alx-tools.com/api/people/5/?format=json*

+***8-script.js*** -> *script that fetches and lists the title for all movies by using this URL: https://swapi-api.alx-tools.com/api/films/?format=json.
+All movie titles must be list in the HTML tag UL#list_movies*